moonwho101/Murk/README.md

 ## Mouse Controls

-* run Murk.exe from the bin directory to try the game.
+* Run Murk.exe from the bin directory to try the game. (will run under Windows 10 & 11)
-* Use mouse to move character
+* Use mouse left button to move character
+* Right click to fire.
 * Double click to move up and down ladder
-* Left click to fire.
-* Press F5 to Load game, F6 to Save game
+* Press F3 to Save game, Press F4 to Load game
+* Press F1 for game details

 ## Keyboard Controls

 * Cursor keys to move
 * CTRL to FIRE
 * SHIFT to go up and down ladder
-* F1 for game details
-* F2 for episode details

 ## Compiling